+• Internal group method invocations (InternalGMIModule).
 The advantage of the former approach is primarily efficiency, since it adds no overhead to the messages being sent by the module, except for a small header used to route multicast messages to the appropriate peer modules.
 The drawback with message multicasting is that module complexity increases, since the developer must implement marshalling and unmarshalling routines for the different message types to be exchanged between peer modules.

 Contrarily, the InternalGMIModule takes care of marshalling and unmarshalling, reducing the module complexity to pure algorithmic considerations.
-The InternalGMIModule do however impose an additional overhead compared to that of message multicasting.
+The InternalGMIModule does however impose an additional overhead compared to that of message multicasting.
 The overhead is mostly due to the use of dynamically generated proxies [1, Ch.16].
 Albeit not confirmed through measurements, the expected overhead imposed by the proxy mechanism is small compared to the communication latencies between the peer modules.
 Details of the workings of the InternalGMIModule as a means for communication between peer modules is given in [8].

-Server to Module Interactions The server implementation may interact with the local modules.
-Figure 5 shows a generic view of the server-to-module interactions.
-A server replica may choose to listen to an arbitrary set of events generated by its associated protocol modules.
-To accomplish this, the server must implement the listener interfaces associated with the modules whose events are of interest.
-The server may also choose to not implement any listener interfaces if it does not need to process events generated by modules.
-In a similar manner, the server may invoke any one of the commands provided through the service interfaces of the protocol modules associated with the server.
+Replica to Module Interactions The replica implementation may interact with the local modules.
+Fig. 5 shows a generic view of the replica-to-module interactions.
+A replica may choose to listen to an arbitrary set of events generated by its associated protocol modules.
+To accomplish this, the replica must implement the listener interfaces associated with the modules whose events are of interest.
+The replica may also choose to not implement any listener interfaces if it does not need to process events generated by modules.
+In a similar manner, the replica may invoke any one of the commands provided through the service interfaces of the protocol modules associated with the replica.